eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 6. The [=Verifier=] obtains the client's [=Credential Service=] endpoint address using the DID document as described in Section [[[#credential-service-endpoint-discovery]]].
 The [=Verifier=] then issues a request with the access token to the [=Credential Service=] for a set of [=Verifiable Credentials=].
-7. The [=Credential Service=] validates the access token and returns a Verifiable Presentation containg the requested credentials.
+7. The [=Credential Service=] validates the access token and returns a [=Verifiable Presentation=] containing the requested credentials.

 ## Credential Service Endpoint Discovery

 The client [=DID Service=] MUST make the [=Credential Service=] available as a `service` entry ([[[did-core]]], sect.
-5.4) in the DID document that is resolved by its DID.
+5.4) in the DID document that is resolved by its [=DID=].
 The `type` attribute of the `service` entry MUST be `CredentialService`.
 The `serviceEndpoint` property MUST be interpreted by the Verifier as the base URL of the [=Credential Service=].
 The following is a non-normative example of a `Credential Service` entry:

 <aside class="example" title="Credential Service Entry in DID document">
     <pre class="json">